2011 Chickasha–Blanchard tornado

-The 2011 Chickasha-Blanchard tornado was a large and extremely violent EF4 tornado that impacted the southern side of Chickasha, Oklahoma and rural areas around Blanchard and Newcastle, Oklahoma in the late afternoon of May 24, 2011.
-The tornado killed one person and injured 48 others as the tornado traveled a path length of 33.3 mi with a peak path width of 880 yd.
+In the late afternoon hours of May 24, 2011, a large and extremely violent EF4 tornado impacted the southern side of Chickasha, Oklahoma and rural areas around Blanchard and Newcastle.
+The tornado, referred to as the Chickasha–Blanchard tornado, killed one person and injured 48 others as the tornado traveled a path length of 33.3 mi with a peak path width of 880 yd.
 This powerful tornado was part of the tornado outbreak sequence of May 21–26, 2011 and was one of the strongest tornadoes in the sequence and was tied for the second strongest tornado of the May 24 outbreak, behind the El Reno–Piedmont tornado.

 The tornado touched down south of Chickasha at 5:06 pm.
 CDT, quickly strengthening to EF2 intensity, destroying mobile homes and doing severe roof damage to apartments and other buildings.
 After leaving the city, the tornado destroyed a home at EF4 strength.
 Trees were debarked, and cars were damaged or demolished.
 The tornado continued northeast, causing severe tree damage, destroying a home, and scouring away topsoil mostly at EF3 to EF4 intensity.
 The tornado briefly weakened before strengthening to EF3 intensity, debarking multiple trees, obliterating manufactured homes, and scouring inches of soil.
 The tornado rapidly intensified to near EF5 strength, damaging and destroying several well-built homes north of Blanchard.
 Numerous trees were blown down and debarked and vehicles were destroyed, another home was leveled as the tornado continued moving northeast.
 The tornado weakened, causing significant damage to homes and demolishing outbuildings around Newcastle before dissipating north of the Canadian River.